UDx

 -

-In the Function area, for the Define class field, enter the name of the class that is defined in the python file selected in step 5.
+In the Function area, for the Class field, enter the name of the class that is defined in the file selected in step 5.
 For e.g, MultiplyAndSumFactory.

 -

-Click +Add new function to add another function.
-The newly added functions appear in the UDx jobs tab.
+Click +Add to add another function.
+The newly added functions appear in the UDx libraries tab.

 Note